liupangzi/liuchao.me/blog/wp-content/plugins/si-captcha-for-wordpress/readme.txt

 --------
  * Secure Image CAPTCHA.
  * Optional setting to hide the Comments CAPTCHA from logged in users.
- * Enable or disable the CAPTCHA on any of the pages for comments, login, registration, lost password, BuddyPress register, wpForo Register, and WooCommerce checkout.
+ * Enable or disable the CAPTCHA on any of the pages for comments, login, registration, lost password, BuddyPress register, wpForo Register, Jetpack Contact Form, and WooCommerce checkout.
  * Login form - WordPress, BuddyPress, wpForo Forum, WooCommerce, WP Multisite
  * Lost Password form - WordPress, BuddyPress, wpForo Forum, WooCommerce, WP Multisite.
- * Register form - WordPress, BuddyPress, wpForo Forum, WooCommerce, WP Multisite
+ * Register form - WordPress, BuddyPress, wpForo Forum, WooCommerce, WP Multisite.
+ * Comment form - WordPress, WP Multisite.
  * Signup new site - WP Multisite.
  * Checkout form - WooCommerce.
- * Comment form - WordPress, WP Multisite.
+ * Jetpack Contact Form.
  * You can disable any of the forms you don't want CAPTCHA on.
  * Style however you need with CSS.
  * I18n language translation support.